 Students enrolling in the first-year class of the College of Dentistry will be required to arrive with a laptop computer.
 This computer must be purchased before matriculation into the first year and can be acquired from any reputable source.
 The College of Dentistry has no provisions for providing a laptop to students whose own laptop proves to be inoperable upon arriving at UT.
 In addition, the College cannot assist students whose laptop does not meet the specifications and proves to be inadequate for the student to perform their required lessons.
 The laptop must meet the following specifications:

-- Windows-based or Apple MacBook Pro laptop (no netbooks)
+- Windows-based or Apple MacBook Pro laptop (with Window 7; recommended) (no netbooks)

 - Intel Core Duo, Core 2 Duo or newer equivalent (Intel i3, i5 or i7)